joeldevlearning/whois-prototype/docs/api-selectors.md

 | **se** | alphanumeric string with  `*` and/or `-` | secondary | none
 | **seflag** | variable-length ASCII code (predefined) | secondary record/field type | "field"
 Case is ignored by the API, just as with Whois-RWS.

+Selectors are automatically assigned types that correspond to fields in the RWS data model.
+The API will compare the type of input with the RWS model to determine how a query can be fulfilled.

+### Flags
+Each selector can optionally be paired with a flag.
+Flags answer the question "what type of entity are we looking for?"

+- Primary Flag `prFlag`, code to specify the type of record "pr" should match (an **"org"** matching **"SomeCompany"** )
+- Secondary Flag `seFlag`, code to specify the type of field "se" should match

+#### Summary of Valid/Invalid Input
+The API respects the following rules for `primary` and `se` selectors:
+- ACCEPT Any alphanumeric string
+- ACCEPT any string of 100 characters or less
+- ACCEPT one or more wildcard `*` symbols in a string
+- ACCEPT one or more dash `-` symbols in a string

+- REJECT any non-alphanumeric characters (excluding `*` and `-`)
+- REJECT a string longer than 100 characters

 ## Selector Side-Effects